dynadude/kubernetes-namespaced-credentials-provider-plugin/docs/README.md

 ### Viewing credentials

 Once added the credentials will be visible in Jenkins under the `/credentials/` page.
-Any credentials that are loaded from Kubernetes can be identified by the Kubernetes provider icon in the view.
+Any credentials that are loaded from Kubernetes can be identified by the fact that they are stored in the Kubernetes Namespaced Credentials Store.

 ## Using the credentials inside Jenkins